 1. Read the Hike’s Details we link at the very top of this page.

 2. Make sure that the Hike Level accommodates your hiking experience.

 3. If, and only if it suits you, then RSVP for this event and show up the day of the hike with all necessary gear and water (we mention everything you need on the details page for this hike).

 MY FRIEND SAID I CAN DO THIS HIKE, I SHOULD BE ABLE TO DO IT, RIGHT?

-Contrary to popular belief, you know your body and hiking experience better than your friends.
-Whether you are a first-timer or an experienced hiker, please read our hike details page as the hike may not suite your experience level.
+We take your safety quite seriously, and would not like for you to attend a hike you’re not ready for.
+You know your body and hiking experience better than your friends.
+Whether you are a first-timer or an experienced hiker, please read our hike details page as the hike may not suit your experience level.
 We have a better experience if every hike has hikers of the intended level.

 Facebook – https://www.facebook.com/latrailhikers/events